Skip to main content

 Description of working with regular expressions in the task editor

-Using the option Use RegEx or the Results Constructor it is possible to use regular expressions to extract arbitrary information from scraping results, for example from the source HTML code of pages or from already prepared results
+Using the Parse custom result option or the Results Builder, it is possible to use regular expressions to extract arbitrary information from parsing results, for example, from the HTML source code of pages or from already prepared results

-• As Apply to , the result from the scraper is selected, which can be a simple result or an array
+• For Parse result, a result from the parser is selected; this can be a simple result or an array

 • The regular expression is specified without delimiters, followed by the option to specify a flag

-• Each capturing group of the regular expression can be saved as a separate element; the element name is written in the corresponding field $1 to, $2 to... - where the digit denotes the number of the capturing group
+• Each capturing group of the regular expression can be saved as a separate element; the element name is written in the corresponding field $1 to, $2 to... - where the number denotes the capturing group number

-• In the RegEx field you can use the templater, which allows using the query as part of the regular expression
+• In the RegEx field, you can use the template engine, which allows using the query as part of the regular expression

-The newly created results can be used for result formatting, in the Results Constructor, , in filtering and deduplication of results or in the next Use RegEx.
-This option is similar to the results builder when using RegEx Match
+Newly created results can be used in result formatting, in the Results Builder, in filtering and Results deduplication, or in the following Parse custom result option.
+This option is similar to the Results Builder when using RegEx Match

 Example of parsing links to images from the source HTML code

-To solve this problem, we use the Net::HTTPNet::HTTP scraper to get the source code of the page.
-We apply to $data (#) a regular expression with flags isg, , and save the result to the elements src of the array images.
-In the result format, we specify that all src elements should be output separated by a newline.
+To solve this task, we use the Net::HTTPNet::HTTP parser to obtain the page source code.
+We apply a regular expression with isg flags to $data (the downloaded page) and save the result into the src elements of the images array.
+In the result format, we specify to output all src elements separated by a line break.

-As a result of the scraping for the query http://a-parser.com/, we will get the following list in the result file:
+As a result of parsing for the query http://a-parser.com/, we will get the following list in the result file:

 /img/lang/en.png